Environment agency pledges intensified monitoring of Bosai

 The pollution has since been dealt with, according to a statement from the Ministry of Natural Resources and the Environment.
 It recounted that in relation to turbid tailings discharge entering the Kara Kara Creek at Kara Kara Bridge it was observed downstream that the discharge revealed dilution.
 Water quality assessment of turbidity levels at the discharge point was found to be 288 NTU while downstream of the discharge point it was 13.9 NTU and upstream of the discharge point turbidity was 2.44 NTU.

 Turbidity refers to a measure of the amount of light that passes through water.
 Heavy suspended and dissolved sediments present in water often result in a murky appearance.
 Therefore, the more sediment particles present in a water body, the murkier the water will appear.
-Guyana’s Mining (Amend-ment) Regulations 2005 stipulate that …..To continue reading, login or subscribe now.
+Guyana’s Mining (Amend-ment) Regulations 2005 stipulate that …To continue reading, login with an active account or subscribe now.